Westfield Culver City: History

 Notable elements of its original design were a glass-and-steel "theme" staircase in the center of the mall, as well as the angled bridges which connected the multiple levels.

 Westfield America, Inc., a precursor to Westfield Group, acquired the shopping center in 1998 and renamed it "Westfield Shoppingtown Fox Hills", dropping the "Shoppingtown" name in June 2005.
 From 2005 to 2009, the mall was known as "Westfield Fox Hills".

 The theme staircase was removed during the 2009 renovation, but the bridges still remain as part of the center.

 The former Robinsons-May department store closed in 2006 and was demolished in 2008 for a new wing including Target and a Best Buy store in 2009.

+By 2023, since the government lockdown, Westfield Culver City had announcing several newest additions, among them are Miniso, Lovisa, Carter's, Uniqlo and Intimissimi.

 Dining Terrace

 Los Angeles food critic Jonathan Gold gave the mall food court (officially called a "dining terrace") a complimentary review that highlighted the ethnic diversity of the food choices available: "After 60-odd years in Los Angeles, the city that practically invented the modern shopping center, a developer finally gets it...Fox Hills has always been among the most multiracial of Los Angeles malls, downhill from the posh African-American homes of Baldwin Hills and Ladera Heights, close to the Asian and Muslim enclaves of south Culver City, in proximity to Westchester and the Marina, Inglewood and Playa del Rey......Brilliant: not quite.
 But other mall operators would do well to pay attention."